 Cutting open a cadaver, you might think, and portioning out its parts would lay bare to the enquiring eye its interrelations and functions—a simple enough matter of reverse engineering the body.
 But, as Civ Clarke sagely informs me, the body on its inside is all smoky mirrors, a mine of misinformation.

 So with norbiton: ideal city.
-To slice through the clutter of the actual place and lay bare the sinews, nerves and vessels of the Ideal City is more a process of dereliction than it is of construction.
+To slice through the clutter of the actual place and lay bare the sinews, nerves and vessels of the Ideal City is, as we have observed elsewhere, more a process of dereliction than it is of construction.
 We must shove much aside, slice through intricate arrangements of pulsing matter, push through curtains of soft tissue, jelly out whole organs quivering on to the theatre floor if need be.
 And in so doing we will make room, so that not only our embrued forearms and elbows, but also our blunt and awkward imaginations, might work.

 Clarke claims some authority in the matter of anatomy, having spent a little time as a medical student at a London teaching hospital.

 He didn’t like it.
 They throw you straight in, he says, to dissecting corpses.
 At school you dissect cows’ eyes and pigs’ hearts, which is an existential cakewalk.
 This was the real stuff, straight away, a human cadaver.
 You dissect in pairs or in teams, you are set certain tasks.
 You cover your hesitation, your disgust by arsing around.
 Clarke says that the first time they put a scalpel in his clutsy fist he inadvertently punctured some sack of bile or other and got squitted in the eye.
 On it went.